ceejbot/avon/README.md

 ## Usage

-All four functions take an optional callback.
+Avon exports `sumFile`, 'sumBuffer', and `sumStream` functions to calculate a hash for whatever sort of data you have.
+All three functions take an optional callback.
 If no callback is provided, they return promises.
 Use the flow control method you prefer!
 The calculated hash is a node Buffer.

 If you don't specify an algorithm, the 64-bit single-core `B` algorithm is used.